Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Introduction

-Among the frequentist pioneers, Jerzy Neyman accepted enthusiastically this broader perspective in the early 1950s, primarily because it seemed to provide a formalization for his \textit{behavioristic interpretation} of Neyman-Pearson (N-P) testing based on the accept/reject rules; see Neyman (1952).
-Neyman's attitude towards Wald's (1950) framing was also adopted wholeheartedly by some of his most influential students and colleagues at Berkeley, including Lehmann (1959) and LeCam (1986).
-In the forward to the collection of Neyman's early papers published in 1966, Neyman's students involved in selecting his papers to be reprinted write:
+Among the frequentist pioneers, Jerzy Neyman accepted enthusiastically this broader perspective, primarily because the concepts of decision rules and action spaces seemed to provide a better framing for his \textit{ behavioristic interpretation} of Neyman-Pearson (N-P) testing based on the accept/reject rules; see Neyman (1952; 1971).
+Neyman's attitude towards Wald's (1950) framing was also adopted wholeheartedly by some of his most influential students/colleagues at Berkeley, including Lehmann (1959) and LeCam (1986).
+In a foreword of a collection of Neyman's early papers, his students/editors described the Wald's framing as \textsf{\ }(Neyman, 1967, p. vii):